 World Refugee Day isn’t simply a day where we acknowledge the hardships endured by millions of forcibly displaced people.
 It's a powerful tribute to the relentless hope and resilience they display in the face of adversity.

-Every June 20 is an opportunity to foster acceptance and empathy.
+Every June 20 is an opportunity to foster acceptance and empathy as we honor refugees.
 And you have that opportunity daily!
 Remember that even small acts of kindness can positively impact the lives of refugees.

 World Refugee Day, every June 20th, is a UN international observance that acknowledges the struggles and resilience of millions of refugees around the globe.